Professional Tips on Cold Weather Painting

 Note that the temperature must be at or above the minimum recommended curing temperature for the entire curing process, not just during application.
 If you add a fresh coat of paint in 45-degree weather, but then the weather turns colder an hour later, the paint may not cure properly even though it will eventually dry.

 Because paints are thicker in lower temperatures, it's best to use relatively stiff brushes with nylon, polyester, or Chinex bristles, all of which tend to work well with thicker paint.

 Surface Temperature Matters Most

-The minimum application temperature specified on your paint can relates not only to the air temperature but also the temperature of the surface to be painted.
+The minimum application temperature specified on your paint can relate not only to the air temperature but also the temperature of the surface to be painted.
 Often, the wall or ceiling surface is colder than the air, especially if there is wind.
 If the air is 55 F, but the wall surface you're painting is only 40 F, it's as though you're painting in 40 F weather.

 Painting professionals use infrared thermometers to take the guesswork out of painting in questionable temperatures.
 These emit an infrared beam to measure the surface temperature of anything you point it at.
 Inexpensive versions can cost well under $50 and are a worthwhile investment for sizable painting jobs.

 Before beginning work on your project, check local forecasts and find a stretch of a few days when temperatures will be their highest and the sun will be out.
 You'll need to have a few days in a row when temperatures don't drop below the minimum for the paint you are using because you also need to factor in drying time for multiple coats.

 Plan each coat for times when the sun will be shining on the area you are painting.
 Direct sunlight quickly raises the surface temperature of most building materials.
 In hot weather, sunlight should be avoided, but in cold seasons it's preferable to paint in direct sun.